decentrio/rollkit-sdk/x/staking/README.md

 - Staking protocol: delegation/redelegation/undelegation...
 - Work with government module on proposal tallying
-- Work with distribtion module on allocating
+- Work with distribtion module on allocating staking rewards

 For these usecases, we make the following changes to the module: